virtual-labs/exp-tyndall-scattering-iiith/experiment/aim.md

 Figure 1.
 Demonstration Tyndall effect.
 A laser pointer has been used as light source.
 The left glass contains 5 ppm of colloidal silver and the right one tap water.
 The path of the light beam can be clearly seen in the left glass.
 (Courtesy:http://silver-lightning.com/tyndall/tyndall3.jpg)

-To familiarise with some basic concepts related to light scattering and the Tyndall effect - the light scattering phenomenon in colloidal system.